CAT6A – Frequently asked Questions

 CAT6A Cabling FAQ

-In this article we will discuss a range of commonly asked questions regarding Cat6a cables.
+In this article we will discuss a range of commonly asked questions regarding the Cat6a cable.
 These questions are what we’re frequently asked by our clients when undertaking a cabling project.
 So what are the frequently asked questions?

 What is Cat6a cabling?